|Library Home > Department/Staff Directory >|

 Patrons may place holds on General Collection items that are checked out or are otherwise unavailable through the online catalog; however, patrons are encouraged to use the PASCAL Delivers service to request items not available at Dacus Library.
 Reserves, Reference or other non-circulating items are not eligible for holds, nor are laptop computers.

-Patrons may not place holds on iPads or Kindles through the online catalog.
+Patrons may not place holds on iPads or laptops through the online catalog.
 Holds may be placed on these items by staff at the Information Commons, or by contacting the Circulation Department at 803-323-4502.

 Most items are held for pickup at the Information Commons for 7 days.
 Patrons will receive a “hold pickup” notice in their Winthrop e-mail accounts when their materials are available.